8 Foods That Are Harsh On Your Digestion

 Ross Pelton is a pharmacist, nutritionist, author and a health educator who is widely recognized as the world’s leading authority on drug-induced nutrient depletions.
 He was named one of the top 50 most influential pharmacists in the United States by American Druggist magazine for his work in Natural Medicine.

 Gas, bloating, or an upset stomach are common indicators of poor digestion.
-There are many foods that upset the digestive system, whether that’s by triggering acid reflux, adjusting the speed of your digestive process, or causing a buildup of gas in your gut.
-Some foods may interact with your gut’s microbiome—the composition of bacteria in your intestines—in harmful ways, leading to poor digestion.
+There are many foods that upset the digestive system, whether that’s by allowing stomach acid to flow back up into the esophagus, altering the speed of your digestive processes, or causing an excess of gas to build up in your gut.
+Some foods may have a negative impact on your gut’s microbiome—the composition of bacteria in your intestines—which can lead to poor digestion.

-This article will discuss various foods that are hard to digest as well as ways to improve digestion.
+This article will discuss types of food that are hard to digest as well as ways to improve your digestion.

 8 Worst Foods for Digestion

-There are, of course, many foods that can be harmful for your digestive system.
+Certain types of food can be harmful for your digestive system and your gut microbiome.
 The following food categories are either hard for your body to process or irritate your digestive tract in some way.

 Fried or fatty foods (burgers, chips, etc.) can be difficult for your body to process properly.
 They can either slow digestion—leading to constipation—or move too quickly through the digestive tract, resulting in diarrhea.
-One overview of various studies also found that there’s a good chance that fatty foods can lead to dyspepsia (indigestion) by contributing toward abdominal bloating.
+One overview of various studies reported that fatty foods may lead to dyspepsia (indigestion) by contributing toward abdominal bloating.

-Eating too much sugar can lead to digestive problems as it builds up in the gut.
-Over time, that buildup can ferment, resulting in gas that can contribute toward various symptoms of indigestion, such as spasms, cramping, etc. Sugar may also stimulate the growth of pro-inflammatory bacteria in your gut, leading to a myriad of health problems.
+Eating too much sugar and/or processed carbohydrates can promote the growth of bad bacteria.
+This bacterial imbalance, which is termed dysbiosis, can lead to digestive problems such as gas, bloating, diarrhea, constipation and abdominal discomfort.
+Diets high in sugar promote the growth of unfavorable bacteria, which can lead to a myriad of health problems.
 As such, reducing sugar in your diet may be a good idea if you experience chronic indigestion.

 3. Salty Foods